✓ MSc in Adolescent Psychotherapy

 What do you first do when you learn to swim?
 You make mistakes, do you not?
 And what happens?
 You make other mistakes, and when you have made all the mistakes you possibly can without drowning – and some of them many times over – what do you find?
 That you can swim?
 Well – life is just the same as learning to swim!
 Do not be afraid of making mistakes, for there is no other way of learning how to live!

 When it comes to working with adolescents, I work a little differently.
 I ask that both parents attend the first session when possible.
-I believe that it is important to support both parents and adolescents in my work and may occasionally need to see one or both parents when the adolescent is under 18 years old.
+I believe that it is important to support both parents, and the adolescent.

 Adolescence can be both surprising and frightening for both parents and adolescents but with support and help the experience doesn’t have to be as frightening.
 That is the most important point that they need support to grow and develop.
 Adolescents are a resilient bunch and with the right help they can go on to live their lives to their full potential.
 But with a little help and support the young person can truly flourish.
 I also combine mindfulness and being in the Now a core piece of the working relationship.